otiek/OpenHuman3D/README.md

 Coming soon...

 ## Citation
-If you find our work helpful for your research, please consider a citation.
+If you find our work helpful for your research, please consider citing:
 ```bibtex
 @misc{suzuki2025open,
       title={Open-Vocabulary Semantic Part Segmentation of 3D Human},